 However, these motifs normally exist in two-dimensional drawings.
 Therefore, yúnyún became an experimental project that evolved from a two-dimensional drawing into a three-dimensional object that eventually became a shelf product.

 something old but new

-Cloud, composed of water that originated from the sea and blown inland to release its content and many living forms, is reflected in this product.
+Cloud, composed of water that originated from the sea and is blown inland to release its content and many living forms, is reflected in this product.
 Yúnyún is a container for water in which the flower can bloom.
-And by playing with the color variations, sunset glow in the evening, when the sunlight begins to set under the clouds and light them up from below, creates a magnificent glow to the two-toned landscape of clouds.
+And by playing with the color variations, the sunset glow in the evening, when the sunlight begins to set under the clouds and light them up from below, creates a magnificent glow to the two-toned landscape of clouds.

-Yúnyún is named with the character "芸."
+Yúnyún is named after the character "芸."
 This character is composed of two parts; the upper is written "cǎo," representing grass.
 The lower part is written "yún," which means cloud.
 Together it makes the flower that grows from the cloud.